PeppeL-G/course-material/src/lectures/report-writing/README.md

 We have a lot to say about these, but that will be implementation details, and those are probably better described in other chapters, so this chapter is just about the architecture of the solution (an overview of the solution).
 This way, readers who don't know much about programming should still be able to read and understand most parts of this chapters.

 ::: tip Tips!
 In our case we describe the architecture of our solution in this chapter, so maybe *Architecture* is a more accurate chapter name than *Solution*?
+It's your report, you decide!
 :::

 ::: tip Keep it simple!
-In the Solution chapter you have to get a little bit more technical compared to the Introduction chapter, but try to keep it simple (avoid mentioning technical implementation details unless it makes sense to mention it here) so most readers can read the chapter and understand the solution overall without being technical experts.
-Your grandpa should be able to understand most of what you've written.
+In the Solution chapter you have to get a little bit more technical compared to the Introduction chapter, but try to keep it simple (avoid mentioning technical implementation details unless it makes sense to mention them here) so most readers can read the chapter and understand the solution overall without being technical experts.
+Your grandpa should be able to understand most of what you've written, even though [he doesn't know where the any key is](https://www.youtube.com/watch?v=st6-DgWeuos).
 :::

 ### Database